List of the largest Protestant denominations

+In early 2026, the World Christian Database estimated a total of 637,856,000 Protestants and 426,370,000 Independents (mostly non-denominational Evangelicals, Charismatics, and Pentecostals who do not self-identify as "Protestant").
 In 2010, the most numerous international bodies accounted for more than a half of worldwide Protestant population, while the most numerous national bodies accounted for more than 200 of the world's 800 million Protestants.

-Transdenominational organisations are very large and often characterized by overlapping membership as opposed to international and national bodies.
-Some of the national groupings cannot be considered churches in mainstream Protestant ecclesiology even when they constitute a single denomination.
-A good example is the Protestant Church in Germany, which differs denominationally and encompasses Lutheran, Reformed and United subchurches.
+Transdenominational organizations, such as the World Evangelical Alliance (WEA) and the Pentecostal Fellowship of North America (PCCNA), are usually large and often characterized by overlapping membership, as opposed to international and national bodies.
+Some of the national groupings cannot be considered churches in mainstream Protestant ecclesiology, even when they constitute a single denomination.
+Examples of the latter category are the Porvoo Communion, an international organization based in Northern Europe representing 15 Anglican and national Lutheran churches in full communion, and the Protestant Church in Germany (EKD), a federation of national Protestant churches which differ denominationally and encompasses Lutheran, Reformed, and United subchurches.

 Denominational families

-According to Christianity Global: A Guide to the World's Largest Religion from Afghanistan to Zimbabwe, in 2020, in the World, there were:
+According to Christianity Global: A Guide to the World's Largest Religion from Afghanistan to Zimbabwe (2022), the largest Protestant denominations self-reported the following number of adherents worldwide in the year 2020: